Giftbit/currencyapi/feature-deep-dive/reactions.md

     https://api.lightrail.com/v1/react/input
 ```

-### Libraries for sending messages
+### Libraries for sending events

-You can send messages to Reactions using your own REST library or use an analytics library that will make your life easier.
-Segment has built libraries for sending messages in a number of environments including [Node](https://github.com/segmentio/analytics-node), [Java](https://github.com/segmentio/analytics-java), [Ruby](https://github.com/segmentio/analytics-ruby) and [PHP](https://github.com/segmentio/analytics-php).
+You can send events to Reactions using your own REST library or use an analytics library that will make your life easier.
+Segment has built libraries for sending events in a number of environments including [Node](https://github.com/segmentio/analytics-node), [Java](https://github.com/segmentio/analytics-java), [Ruby](https://github.com/segmentio/analytics-ruby) and [PHP](https://github.com/segmentio/analytics-php).

 ## Reaction structure